jameson68/cse15l-lab-reports/lab1.md

 ## Trying Some Commands

-There are many command that we coould try:
+There are many command that we could try:
 1. cd ~
 2. cd
 3. ls -lat